nichol7s/timelines-site/airarticles.md

 1.1.1.5.4.
 1996 Millar.
 Kudos for valuable article American Industrial Hygiene Association Journal; Akron Vol. 57,  (Jun 1996): 583. describes the pushback against airborne TB from CDC in the 1990s.

-Back in 90s, CDC asked NIOSH to do study of whether respirator better for TB.
+NOTE: Back in 90s, CDC asked NIOSH to do study of whether respirator better for TB.
 They did, concluded that respirator needed.
 CDC then discounted the study.

 https://search.proquest.com/docview/236324466?pq-origsite=gscholar&fromopenview=true